300-Hour Advanced Yoga Teacher Training

 Topics: Respiratory anatomy & physiology · Functional breathing · Pranayama · Modern breathwork · Nervous system regulation · Breath assessment · Teaching & facilitating breathwork · Ethics & scope of practice

-Format: 2 Weekends (Fri evening – Sun) · 4 Live Online Discussion Sessions plus 10 hrs homework (reading & reflection, additional to contact hours)
+Format: 2 Weekends · 4 Live Online Discussion Sessions plus 10 hrs homework (reading & reflection, additional to contact hours)

 Weekend mornings include asana practice.

-Focus: The Yoga Sutras run through this module as the guiding map of yogic practice, with the yamas and niyamas as the ethical thread we tie every discussion back to.
-We work with selected passages of the Bhagavad Gita rather than the full text, and explore the Shiva-Shakti mythology as the philosophical backbone of Tantra Yoga — the root of the Hatha Yoga traditions.
+This course is designed to further the understanding of humanity and the world through an introspective practice and a consideration of the ideas of various wisdom traditions, with Yoga at its heart.
+We work with the Yoga Sutra, selected passages of the Bhagavad Gita rather than the full text, and explore the Shiva-Shakti mythology as the philosophical backbone of Tantra Yoga — the root of the Hatha Yoga traditions.

 A few non-yogic texts are brought in too, so you can see how universal these ideas really are — especially how yogic wisdom developed into Buddhism’s Four Noble Truths and Eightfold Path.
 Meditation practices embody the teachings directly, and group self-study builds real insight into how your own mind works and how you relate to others and the world.
 Self-enquiry threads through every session — because the best philosophy teaching comes from teachers who have genuinely wrestled with these ideas themselves.